DanceLife/One/README.md

 # One

-The One project is intended as the foundation for a group of my repositories hosted [here](https://github.com/DanceLife/repositories) at GitHub.
+The One project is intended as the foundation for a group of my own repositories hosted [here](https://github.com/DanceLife/repositories) at GitHub.

 ## See it live